lestec-al/files/README.md

 Warning: there may be bugs in the program.

-For linux debian (xubuntu tested) users there is a fully functional version in file "files app", which is enough to download and run.
+For linux debian (xubuntu tested) users there is a fully functional version in file "files linux app", which is enough to download and run.
 For others:
 - install Python (version 3.9 or higher)
 - install PySimpleGUI (https://pysimplegui.readthedocs.io/en/latest/#installing-pysimplegui)